 About me

-My career in education spans almost two decades, from classroom teaching in the UK to senior leadership in two of the world's leading British international schools.
-Since 2025 I have been working in an advisory capacity, first as Academic Director for a new education group based in Vietnam, and increasingly through my independent practice as a strategic adviser to schools and education groups.
+My career began with classroom teaching in the UK and moved into senior leadership at two of the world's leading British international schools.
+Since 2025 I have been Academic Director for a new education group based in Vietnam, and am building an independent advisory practice with schools and education groups.

 Education & career

 In August 2017 I transitioned into international education, moving to South Korea and joining NLCS Jeju.
 There, I served as Head of Sixth Form and IBDP Coordinator before being promoted to Vice Principal (Academic).
 I later joined the founding Senior Team at NLCS (Singapore) in the same role, and was subsequently appointed Senior Vice Principal.
-This included deputising for the Principal, as well as taking responsibility for all aspects of the school's academic programme, university/careers guidance and the day-to-day running of the Senior School.
+This included deputising for the Principal, as well as taking responsibility for all aspects of the school's academic programme, university and careers guidance, and the day-to-day running of the Senior School.

-Since August 2025, I have been working as Academic Director for Millennia Education, supporting the pre-launch phase of a new premium British international school in Ho Chi Minh City.
-My work spans educational strategy and guiding statements, curriculum and staffing models, policy development, and senior staff recruitment and selection.
-Beyond this, I have also provided advisory input at group level, spanning commercial positioning, expansion planning, and educational programme development.
+Since August 2025, I have been working as Academic Director for Millennia Education, primarily supporting the pre-launch phase of King's College Wimbledon Ho Chi Minh City, a new premium British international school.
+My work on the project spanned educational strategy and guiding statements, curriculum and staffing models, policy development, and senior staff recruitment and selection.
+I also provide advisory input at group level on commercial positioning, expansion planning, and educational programme development.

 The bigger picture